Joe-Moran/todotxt.net/README.md

 There is installer for the latest version available from the [releases page](https://github.com/benrhughes/todotxt.net/releases).

-## Maintenence mode
+## Maintenance mode

-Please note that todotxt.net is now in maintenence mode.
+Please note that todotxt.net is now in maintenance mode.
 I am happy to receive bug reports and bug fixes, but no new features will be added at this stage.

 ## Note for contributors